The STI Files: Human Papillomavirus (HPV)

 The best prevention we have against high-risk HPV is vaccination.
-The current vaccines for HPV protect against nine different strains of the virus, which includes the most common strains that cause cancer.
+The current vaccines for HPV protect against two, four, or nine different strains of the virus, which usually consist of the most common strains that cause cancer.
 People of all genders should be vaccinated against HPV.
 Ideally, you want to do this before you have any kind of sex with someone else (anal, vaginal, oral, or manual), but the HPV vaccine is still provided to young people regardless of whether they’ve had sex.

 If you haven’t had the vaccine yet, you should get it even if you’ve been sexually active, because the vaccine can still protect you from strains of HPV you haven’t been exposed to yet.
 The HPV vaccine is almost 100 percent effective at preventing genital warts and infections with cancerous strains of HPV.
 There aren’t a lot of cancers that have a prevention strategy that works so well, so that’s a pretty big deal!

 If you’ve been vaccinated, it is still possible to get warts from the strains of HPV that the vaccine does not protect against (the main purpose of the vaccine is to protect us from the high-risk strains of HPV that cause cancer).
 So, the protection from the vaccine works best if it’s backed-up with barriers.

 There are a few important things to know about barriers and HPV prevention.
 HPV cannot pass through barriers – including condoms, insertive condoms, dental dams, and latex or nitrile gloves – but since HPV spreads by skin-to-skin contact, you can still get HPV on areas of skin that are not covered by a barrier.
 Condoms reduce the risk of HPV in the cervix by about 70 percent.